Amazon FBA and Amazon FBM are two options for shipping products to your customers.

 The question is: What is Amazon FBM?
 And is it the right choice for your Amazon business?

-In this complete guide, I’m going to share with you valuable insights about being an FBM seller.
+In this complete guide, I will share valuable insights about being an FBM seller.

 Let’s get going!

-Amazon Fulfillment by Merchant (FBM) or Merchant Fulfilled Network (MFN) is a fulfillment option in which the seller handles the processing, packing, and shipping of their products to customers.
+Amazon Fulfillment by Merchant (FBM) or Merchant Fulfilled Network (MFN) is a fulfillment option where the seller handles the processing, packing, and shipping of their products to customers.

 This may be done in two ways: FBM sellers could manage the process themselves or partner with a third-party logistics service provider.